polymonster/pmbuild/readme.md

 # Tools

 Run your own tools or scripts and feed them files with the `files` objects as described in the copy task.
-We can register tools for <mac, windows or linux> which is the system pmbuild is currently running on.
-We can target other platforms such as PlayStation or Xbox but we still build on a windows machine and for iOS we target the iOS platform but build from macOS for instance:
+We can register different tools for <mac, windows or linux>.

 ```yaml